avaneev/biteopt/README.md

 function-agnostic.

-It is important to note that compiler and the way it arranges mathematical instructions measurably affect performance of the latest version of BiteOpt.
+It is important to note that compiler and the way it arranges mathematical instructions measurably affects convergence performance of the latest version of BiteOpt.
 LLVM provides the intendend performance while with Intel C++ Compiler 2019.0 BiteOpt's performance is measurably lower.

 ## Comparison ##